 Detailed design

 In the label generator design, the major change compared to the earlier version of label generator is that the format of the label is captured at Collection protocol level.
 If the format is specified, then the new label generator is used, otherwise the previous version of label generator is used if it is turned on while deploying.

+As mentioned above, the label format is captured with the use of the tokens which are predefined.
+The format is specified in following manner.

+%PPI_TOKEN%_%SPEC_COLL_YEAR_TOKEN%_%SP_UID_TOKEN%

+Every token is enclosed within a pair of ‘%’ sign.
+So the above mentioned format will result into tokens like

+“<PPI of the associated participant>_<collection year of the specimen>_<specimen identifier>”

+e.g. “X03_2010_1” where X03 is the PPI, 2010 is the collection year and 1 is the specimen identifier.

+The list of supported tokens are listed below

+Table 9: Supported tokens for Label Format